ammarRBK/CodaCity-Cubes-Task/README.md

-CodaCity-Cubes-Task
+﻿CodaCity-Cubes-Task

-welcom to our cubes manager website we done this project using:
+welcome to our cubes manager website we done this project using:

-Three.js WebGL library,jquery , and HTML5
+Three.js WebGL library, jquery , and HTML5

 our website is a one HTML5 page contains to components:

-1- navbar: wich contains two dynamic buttons to add 3D Cubes and delete cube frome the scond cube.
+1- navbar: which contains two dynamic buttons to add 3D Cubes and delete cube from the second cube.

-2- View: wich contains the cubes and when move you mouse over this component, you will change cubes’s position around the component
+2- View: which contains the cubes and when move you mouse over this component, you will change cubes’s position around the component

 if you to add new cube you will press on Add New Cube button and fill the cube’s